nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 3. If st is empty, st is assumed to be 00:00.

-4. If et is empty, et is assumed to be 23:59 and press `Enter`.
+4. If et is empty, et is assumed to be 23:59.
+Press `Enter`.

 5. The event will be added to your to do list and message "Added event" is displayed on console.